MindMeister

 MindMeister is an online mind mapping application that allows its users to visualize, share and present their thoughts via the cloud.
-MindMeister was launched in 2007 by MeisterLabs GmbH, a software company founded by Michael Hollauf and Till Vollmer.
+MindMeister was launched in 2007 by MeisterLabs GmbH, a German software company founded by Michael Hollauf and Till Vollmer.
 After 10 years in the market, MindMeister has more than 7 million users who created more than a billion ideas to date.

 Overview

 MindMeister provides a way to visualize information in mind maps utilizing user modeling, while also providing tools to facilitate real-time collaboration, coordinate task management and create presentations.

 MindMeister is based on a freemium model, with a basic account available free of charge, providing limited functionality.
 The commercial model is built upon 4 different pricing levels with a choice of monthly or yearly subscription-charges.
 For use in the education sector, 3 different functional levels are available.

 The aim of MindMeister is to enable individuals to collaborate on a mind map, where everyone can share ideas, comments and plans, as well as vote on ideas in real-time.
 MindMeister allows users to share and edit mind maps, leave comments and feedback, attach files, images, videos, and link to external, as well as internal sources, via embedded URLs.
 Mind maps can be shared with colleagues internally or externally via an email invitation to collaborate, or via a hyperlink.
 Mind maps can also be turned into interactive presentations.